michaelgrosner/tribeca/README.md

  * If there is no wallet data on a given exchange, do a manual buy/sell order first using the website of the exchange.

  Optional:

- * Install the system daemon script `dist/K-init.sh` (to make use of `service K start` from anywhere instead of `cd path/to/K && make start`) see [dist](https://github.com/ctubio/Krypto-trading-bot/tree/master/dist) folder.

  * Replace the certificate at `dist/sslcert` folder with your own, see [web ui](https://github.com/ctubio/Krypto-trading-bot#web-ui) section.
 But, the certificate provided is a fully featured default openssl, that you may just need to authorise in your browser.